Hyperbolic embedding of infinite-dimensional convex bodies: Introduction

 At the end \cite[\S4]{debin2018hyperbolic}, they consider the canonical isometric embedding of $\mathbb{R}^d$ into $\mathbb{R}^{d+k}$.
-By identifying two convex bodies $K\subset \mathbb{R}^d$ and $K'\subset \mathbb{R}^\delta$ when embedded into $\mathbb{R}^{\max(d,\delta)}$, $K$ only differs $K'$ from a homothety, they are able to send all convex bodies of finite dimensions into an infinite-dimensional real hyperbolic space.
+By identifying two convex bodies $K\subset \mathbb{R}^d$ and $K'\subset \mathbb{R}^\delta$ if $K$ only differs $K'$ from a homothety in $\mathbb{R}^{\max(d,\delta)}$, they are able to send all convex bodies of finite dimension into an infinite-dimensional real hyperbolic space.
 But this space is not complete.
 Examples are the sequence of $n$-dimensional unit balls (Example \ref{exm_balls}) and the increasing sequence of non-GB rectangles (Example \ref{exm_rect_seq}).
 So they ask the following question: \emph{can one give a description on the completion of the hyperbolic embedding of finite-dimensional convex bodies?}

-In answering this question, the present article first gives an elementary proof, compared to the one provided by Debin and Fillastre, for embedding homothetic classes of Euclidean convex bodies into a real hyperbolic space.
+In answering this question, the present article first gives an elementary proof for embedding homothety classes of Euclidean convex bodies into a real hyperbolic space.
 This proof relies on the result about kernels of (real) hyperbolic type given in \cite{monod2019self}.
-These kernels can be viewed as the hyperbolic analogue to kernels of positive and of conditionally negative type, which allow one to embed sets respectively into spherical and Euclidean spaces (compare to, for example, \cite[Appendix C]{bekka2008kazhdan}).
+These kernels can be viewed as the hyperbolic analogue to kernels of positive and of conditionally negative type (compare to, for example, \cite[Appendix C]{bekka2008kazhdan}).
 The definition of the herein involved kernel of hyperbolic type only uses the \emph{intrinsic volumes} of convex bodies.

-For finite-dimensional convex bodies, the volume of $K+rB^d\subset\mathbb{R}^d$, where $B^d$ is $d$-dimensional unit ball, is is polynomial in $r>0$ (Steiner formula) and the intrinsic volumes of $K$ are defined as the normalised coefficients of this polynomial.
-When it comes to infinite dimensions, the intrinsic volume of a convex body $K$ will be defined as the supremum of intrinsic volumes of finite-dimensional convex bodies contained in $K$.
-So a natural extension of the aforementioned hyperbolisation process to infinite-dimensions is to consider the class of infinite-dimensional convex bodies with finite intrinsic volumes.
+For finite-dimensional convex bodies, the volume of $K+rB^d\subset\mathbb{R}^d$, where $B^d$ is $d$-dimensional unit ball, is polynomial in $r>0$ (Steiner formula) and the intrinsic volumes of $K$ are defined as the normalised coefficients of this polynomial.
+When it comes to infinite dimension, the intrinsic volume of a convex body $K$ will be defined as the supremum of intrinsic volumes of finite-dimensional convex bodies contained in $K$.
+So a natural extension of the aforementioned hyperbolisation process to infinite-dimension is to consider the class of infinite-dimensional convex bodies with finite intrinsic volumes.